sarasantillii/DataManagement_Project/README.md

 # DataManagement_Project
-Comparative analysis of a Relational DBMS (PostgreSQL) and a NoSQL Document Database (MongoDB) using the same movie dataset
+Comparative analysis of a Relational DBMS (PostgreSQL) and a NoSQL Document Database (MongoDB) using the same movie dataset.

 ## Project Overview